DanielC49/seam-rpc/README.md

 }
 ```
 - `source` - Source ".ts" files to generate the client files from.
 You can use [glob pattern](https://en.wikipedia.org/wiki/Glob_(programming)) to specify the files.
 - `compiledFolder` - The folder where you store your compiled/built ".js" files.
 SeamRPC requires these to get runtime types.
-You can use [glob pattern](https://en.wikipedia.org/wiki/Glob_(programming)) to specify the files.
 - `outputFolder` - The folder where to store the generated client api files.

 ## Uploading and downloading files